 both for sunrise/sunset and qso time.

 - sometimes the gray line position is not accurate.

 Check for newer version of DXCC tables after program startup

-- if checked, CQRLOG will check if any update of country files available.
-If new version is found,
+CQRLOG will check if any update of the country files is available.
+If a new version is found,

 Check for newer version of qsl managers database after program startup